AdobeDocs/campaign-classic.en/help/delivery/using/configuring-the-mobile-application.md

 snippet: y
 ---

-# Configuring the mobile application in Adobe Campaign {#configuring-the-mobile-application-in-adobe-campaign}
+# Configuring the mobile application in Adobe Campaign with iOS {#configuring-the-mobile-application-in-adobe-campaign-ios}

 You can find below a configuration sample based on a company which sells online holiday packages.
 His mobile application (Neotrips) is available to its customers in two versions: Neotrips for Android and Neotrips for iOS.
+For more information on how to configure your Android mobile application in Adobe Campaign, refer to this [section](../../delivery/using/configuring-the-mobile-application-android.md).

 To configure the mobile application in Adobe Campaign, you need to:

 * Create a **[!UICONTROL Mobile application]** type information service for the Neotrips mobile application.
 * Add the iOS and Android versions of the application to this service.